 One of the main reasons for this phenomenon is that we are more and more connected.
 Every time we decide to join a (social) network:

-The amount of connections we create is not only limited to a few people, but we usually connect with hundreds or even thousands of people.
+- The amount of connections we create is not only limited to a few people, but we usually connect with hundreds or even thousands of people.
 We don’t create a profile in a social network only to follow one person.
 This allows information to reach its destination much faster in a shorter time and to a greater number of people.

-The fact of having more and more people connected to a network increases the value of the network: No one would be using our favorite messaging app if our contacts weren’t using it too, and vice versa.
+- The fact of having more and more people connected to a network increases the value of the network: No one would be using our favorite messaging app if our contacts weren’t using it too, and vice versa.

 However, nowadays everything is likely to become a bunch of lines of code (programs and data) executed on thousands of computers…

-Most of you know the Moore’s Law: the number of transistors in an integrated circuit doubles every 2 years.
-To put it simple, it may be concluded that the performance of computers follows a similar progression (at the moment any mobile phones in our pockets have a better performance than the computer on Apollo XI, which was used to send the first man to the Moon in 1969).
+Most of you know Moore’s Law: the number of transistors in an integrated circuit doubles every 2 years.
+To put it simply, it may be concluded that the performance of computers follows a similar progression (at the moment any mobile phones in our pockets have a better performance than the computer on Apollo XI, which was used to send the first man to the Moon in 1969).
 This is one great example of an exponential progression.

 When information is digitalized it is much easier to access, share, distribute and send it through the Internet at unbelievable speeds.
 The restrictions of the physical world no longer exist.
 And once a product can be represented by a series of zeroes and ones, it has the potential to become an exponential technology.
-It is due to the fact that the computers processing those programs and data follow the same exponential progression in performance mentioned by Gordon Moore.
+It is due to the fact that the computers process those programs and data follow the same exponential progression in performance mentioned by Gordon Moore.

 How much it costs

-According to Ray Kurzweil (in 1999) an exponential technology, doubles its performance over a specific period of time while its cost is reduced by half (¡!).
+According to Ray Kurzweil (in 1999) an exponential technology doubles its performance over a specific period of time while its cost is reduced by half (¡!).

-3D printing (its cost has been reduced by 400 times in 7 years)
+- 3D printing (its cost has been reduced by 400 times in 7 years)

-Solar panels (the price was reduced 200 times in 20 years)
+- Solar panels (the price was reduced 200 times in 20 years)

-Drones (reduced 42 times in 6 years)
+- Drones (reduced 42 times in 6 years)

 and even the sequencing of a human genome: 16 years ago, its cost was $100M, while these days it costs just a bit more than $1,000.

-The DNA Sequencing cost follows also an exponential curve (even improving it)
+The DNA sequencing cost follows also an exponential curve (even improving it)

 Why they are so difficult to spot